 • Decide on the division of tasks between the Board and the Director

 • Monitor the running of the association, including the accounting, the internal control, budget and ICT

 1.3.
 The Board will, when requested to do so by the ICOM Secretary-General, provide a report on the work of the Board for the preceding year(s) for submission to the Executive Council, the Advisory Board and the General Assembly of ICOM.

 1.4.
-Following article 6.3 of the Charter, the Chairman of the Board presides over the Members’ meeting and Board meetings or appoints a Board Member to do so.
+Following article 6.3 of the Charter, the Chair of the Board presides over the Members’ meeting and Board meetings or appoints a Board Member to do so.

 2.1.
-Following article 6.3 of the Charter, the duties of the Chairman of the Board are to:
+Following article 6.3 of the Charter, the duties of the Chair of the Board are to:

 • Preside at all meetings

 • Develop meeting agendas for all regular meetings

 • Develop strategies for the long-term growth of EXARC and represent EXARC in ICOM Maintain the EXARC Charter